How to Organize Kitchen Drawers: Simple Steps That Actually Work

 Now the electric knife and my mandoline are easy to see and use.
 Chip clips and my oven thermometer take up the rest of the space.

-The drawer where we keep bags of chips, nuts, and cereal was a mishmash of containers that looked out of snyc.
+The drawer where we keep bags of chips, nuts, and cereal was a mishmash of mismatched containers.
 I found these tall plastic containers that were perfect for this task.

 Drawer Below the Ovens

-The drawer below the ovens held pot lids, but not in a very neat way.
+The drawer beneath the ovens held pot lids, but not very neatly.

-I’ve been using a roasting pan rack as a lid divider, which didn’t work very well.
+I’ve been using a roasting-pan rack as a lid divider, but it hasn’t worked very well.
 The rubber liner also was a bunched-up mess.

 We rarely use lids with skillets in cooking, but I wouldn’t get rid of them.